• Skip to primary navigation

 • In a large bowl or food processor, combine the flour, sugar, and salt.

-• Cut in the butter and shortening using your fingers, a dough blade, forks, or by pulsing in the food processor until the mixture becomes coarse and no pieces are larger than a pea.
+• Cut in the butter and shortening using your fingers, a dough blender, forks, or by pulsing in the food processor until the mixture becomes coarse and no pieces are larger than a pea.

 • Mix in the egg yolk.
 Slowly add the vinegar, followed by just enough water to bring the dough together.